dananjayamahesh/MunichBFOR/README.md

 # MunichBFOR
-**MunichBFOR** is a Library of evolutionary optimization algorithms based on Bacterial Foraging.
+**MunichBFOR** is a Library of evolutionary optimization algorithms based on Bacterial Foraging that was developed as an extension to SwarmPackagePy.
 It includes a class of optimization algorithms and each can be used for solving specific optimization problem.
 You can find the principles they operate on and pseudo codes  below.<br>

 ![Alt Text](https://gifs.com/gif/munichbfor-v2-multiniche-sharing-v4-gLoOz9)